 We use atomistic computer simulation methods such as classical and ab initio molecular dynamics simulations, first principles calculations, and Monte Carlo simulations.
-He is interested in developing empirical potentials for the modeling of oxide glass/ceramics and related materials, developing Monte Carlo and Kinetic Monte Carlo methods to study complex structures and chemical reactions.
-His computational and modeling investigations are usually integrated with experimental studies, either in his own group or with collaborators.
-He is also interested in applying Integrated Computational Material Engineering (ICME) and Materials Genome based approaches in material discovery and material design.
+We are also interested in developing empirical potentials for the modeling of oxide glass/ceramics and related materials, developing Monte Carlo and Kinetic Monte Carlo methods to study complex structures and chemical reactions.
+The computational and modeling investigations are usually integrated with experimental studies, either in the group or with collaborators.